 I often wish I had thought to ask my mother more about her life prior to marriage and family.
 I wish I had the opportunity to learn about that woman.
 Sadly, I thought about it too late.

 Maybe your family does not have the time to read your stories today, but there will come a time in their life when they would want to know who you were and why you made the choices you did.

 How did you experience the history of your time?
 Preserve those stories by writing about them.
 Black and white television with no remote controller!
 No cell phones – remember the phone was attached to the wall!

 Share your version of who you are!

-I recently completed a memoir with a 91-year-old man.
+A few years back, I completed a memoir with a 91-year-old man.
 We met weekly, with his daughter recording the stories, many of which she had never heard before.
 Every time we met, laughter and tears filled the room as we weaved together a memoir that children and grandchildren will have forever.

 How do you start to write?

 10 minutes a day or a page a day is better than nothing.
-Use the old fashion egg timer and just write!
+Use the old-fashioned egg timer and just write!

 When writing chronologically, I recommend that you first make a life chart.
 On the chart write your age in five-year intervals – 0, 5, 10, 15, 20, etc.

 Next to the number note any major life events or branching points, when you could have gone one way or the other.
 This will allow you to see your life clearly.
 Each week you can focus on writing about one life event.